Birmingham honors lives lost in 16th Street Baptist Church bombing, reopens parsonage museum - NewsBreak

 It’s a meaningful message for Lisa McNair, whose older sister Denise died that day.

-“It’s a sad day to commemorate the four girls and their loss, but I’m always encouraged by the communities coming around and helping us commemorate it, letting me know and the families know that they haven’t forgotten,” McNair said.Who killed Wendell Barber?
-Georgia man’s murder unsolved since 2010
+“It’s a sad day to commemorate the four girls and their loss, but I’m always encouraged by the communities coming around and helping us commemorate it, letting me know and the families know that they haven’t forgotten,” McNair said.Red Cross hosts blood drives across central Alabama during Sickle Cell Awareness month

 McNair wants people to never forget the past so it won’t be repeated.